fleetdm/fleet/articles/discovering-chrome-ai-using-fleet.md

 ### Conclusion

-Following this guide, you've learned to detect whether AI features are enabled in Google Chrome using Fleet.
-Fleet's powerful querying abilities allow you to monitor these features across multiple devices, ensuring your organization's preferences and practices align.
+Fleet's powerful querying abilities allow you to monitor features like these across all of your devices.

 <meta name="articleTitle" value="Discovering Chrome AI using Fleet">
 <meta name="authorFullName" value="Brock Walters">